nnseva/django-access/README.md

 The example is oriented to the following access scheme:
 - The superuser can anything
-- Django Permissions are applied
+- Django Permissions are applied except User
 - The other User record is accessible for reading except e-mail and password
+- The other User record is accessible for writing (except `is_superuser` flag and timestamp fields) and deleting if it is not a superuser and Django permissions granted
-- The own User record is accessible for writing (except `is_superuser` flag)
+- The own User record is accessible for writing (except `is_superuser` flag and timestamp fields)
 - Groups and Permissions are visible only for those Users who have relations to them
 - SomeObject is visible for viewers, and changeable for editors, defined by the related `Group` instances